 Everglades National Park GMP/East Everglades Wilderness Study

-The National Park Service (NPS) is developing a new general management plan for Everglades National Park.
-The plan will also include a wilderness study for the East Everglades Addition, an area added to the park boundary in 1989.
-The general management plan will provide broad guidance for decisions about natural and cultural resource protection, appropriate types and levels of visitor activities, and facility development.
+The National Park Service (NPS) is developing a new general management plan (GMP) for Everglades National Park.
+The plan will also include an East Everglades Wilderness Study (EEWS) for the East Everglades Addition, an area added to the park boundary in 1989.
+The GMP will provide broad guidance for decisions about natural and cultural resource protection, appropriate types and levels of visitor activities, and facility development.
+The EEWS will identify a wilderness proposal for this area added to the authorized boundary of Everglades National Park after the original park wilderness study and 1978 wilderness legislation.
 The plan will articulate the park's mission, purpose, and significance, and define the resource conditions and visitor experiences that should be achieved and maintained over time.
 The plan will consider Everglades National Park both as a unit of the national park system and in a broader ecosystem context that includes the surrounding South Florida region.

 Status and Next Steps: